Enhancing Home Assistant with custom automation

 mode: single

-Save, reload blueprints from Configuration, then create automations from that blueprint.
-This gives repeatable configurations and reduces copy-paste errors.
+Save it, reload blueprints from Configuration, then create automations from that blueprint.
+That cuts down on copy and paste mistakes.
 When I build blueprints I test with a synthetic trigger first.
 Use Developer Tools → Services and call the automation.trigger service.
 Watch the trace in the automation UI to see each step and the values passed to the blueprint inputs.

-Device integration is where most projects stall.
-Pick a good radio stack early.
-For radios I use Z-Wave JS for Z-Wave, Zigbee2MQTT for many Zigbee sticks, and ESPHome for DIY sensors.
+Device integration is where a lot of these projects bog down.
+Pick a radio stack early.
+I use Z-Wave JS for Z-Wave, Zigbee2MQTT for many Zigbee sticks, and ESPHome for DIY sensors.
 MQTT is useful for bespoke hardware.
-Use unique entityid names when you add devices; change names in the integration UI rather than editing core.entityregistry unless you know what you are doing.
-Make heavy use of helpers: inputbooleans, inputselects and inputnumbers let you turn complex flows into simple conditions passed to blueprints.
-For smart home devices that have local APIs, prefer local integrations.
-They are faster and keep automations running if the cloud is down.
-If a device keeps flapping, switch its state handling to a binarysensor or add a small condition with a for: value to avoid rapid retriggers.
+Use unique entity_id names when you add devices; change names in the integration UI rather than editing core.entity_registry unless you know what you are doing.
+Make use of helpers: input_booleans, input_selects and input_numbers let you turn awkward flows into simple conditions passed to blueprints.
+For devices with local APIs, prefer local integrations.
+They are quicker and keep automations running if the cloud is down.
+If a device keeps flapping, switch its state handling to a binary_sensor or add a small condition with a for: value so it does not retrigger constantly.

-Performance matters once you scale past a handful of automations.
-Keep template sensors minimal and move expensive calculations to a single template sensor rather than repeating the same template across multiple automations.
+Performance starts to matter once you have more than a handful of automations.
+Keep template sensors minimal and move repeated calculations into one template sensor instead of copying the same template into multiple automations.
 Use device triggers and binary_sensors as cheap, event-driven sources.
-Set automation mode intentionally: single prevents overlaps, queued serialises calls, parallel allows concurrency if actions are independent.
+Set automation mode with intent: single prevents overlaps, queued runs them one after another, parallel allows concurrency if the actions are independent.
 I set long-running automations to mode: queued with max: 2 so they do not pile up.
-When calling heavy services such as cloud TTS, offload them to a script and mark the script as background.
-That keeps your automation quick to return and avoids blocking other logic.
+When calling heavy services such as cloud TTS, push them into a script and mark the script as background.
+That keeps the automation quick to return and avoids blocking other logic.

 logger: